lucidobservor/floramancer-modpack/README.md

       designed not to be strictly more expensive, but rather to contain new ingredients that there was previously no reason to automate except for decorative purposes, such as metamorphic stone, clay, and the different kinds of Botania quartz.
-	- By default, the mana cost of the Galactic Potato is equivalent to just under 52 Rank SS Terra Shatterers.
-In Hard mode, this is unchanged, while in Normal mode, the cost reduced to less than a tenth of that.
-The amount of mana players are required to produce with each flower is adjusted accordingly.
+	- The mana cost of the tiny potato is lowered so that the total mana cost of the Galactic Potato is equivalent to just under 10 Rank SS Terra Shatterers.
 	- The Flügel Tiara now requires the Elytra in its crafting recipe.

 - **World Gen**